CollegiateMedicineAndBioscience/wwt-2023/README.md

 1. Clone the repository into the desired directory using `git clone https://github.com/CollegiateMedicineAndBioscience/wwt-2023.git`.
 2. Navigate into the repository using `cd wwt-2023`.
 3. Open Docker and run the command `docker compose up -d` in a shell.
-4. In Docker, open the shell of the `app-1`.
+4. In Docker, open the shell of the `server-1` and migrate your database using the command `npm run migrate development`.
+5. Migrate your
-5. Server should be running automatically.
+6. Server should be running automatically.
 The site will be accessible using the [default url](http://localhost:3000).
 The API will be available at it's [default url](http://localhost:3001) Any changes made in the filesystem will update live on the local server.

 #### Relevant Commands: